 By default, when you open File Explorer in Windows, it opens with average or standard privileges.
 However, if you sign in to Windows as an administrator, File Explorer opens with full rights.
 But typically, Windows users do not sign in to their PC with an administrator account.

-How to Open or Access File Explorer in Windows 11 as Administrator?
+How to Open or Access File Explorer in Windows 11 or 10 as an Administrator?

 Step 2.
 Then navigate to the “C:\Windows” directory or folder.